Likely Televote Appeal

 — Bastardo | GANA AMAIA (@bxstxrdo) January 30, 2018

 The national final performance was clumsy.
 The two pianos added nothing and instead focussed viewers’ attention on Alfred’s awkwardness.
 The winner’s reprise was much stronger, as Alfred & Amaia stood centre stage like a newly married couple about to take their first dance.
 The magic was back.
 So the message to the Spanish delegation is, let them be themselves.
 No frills.
 No gimmicks.
 Just let them sing to each other while a Common Linnets-style steady-cam circles them.
 This is an excellent opportunity for Spain.
 I feel the current 10/1 is a tad too short, but I would never want to be red on this until I saw the Eurovision version.
-It’s a song that could really go viral on the night, or could disappoint and finish outside of the top-10.
+It’s a song that could go viral on the night, or could disappoint and finish well outside of the top-10.
 The jury is out for now.

 - Genuine chemistry